Honda EB5000X - 4500/5000W Portable Generator

 The full GFCI control panel features the following 6 AC outlets:

 This Honda generator features an L5-30R receptacle, enabling an easy RV connection via an L5-30P to TT-30R adaptor.
 However, it is still not quite RV ready.
-Besides, since the EB5000X bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.
+Besides, due to the featured twist-lock L14-30R receptacle, the EB5000X is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.

 Portability